 Under Texas Family Code § 6.301, you can file a Petition for Divorce if you have lived in Texas for at least six months.
-You must also live in the county where you are filing for divorce for the previous 90 days.
+You must also have lived in the county where you are filing for divorce for the previous 90 days.

 The mandatory waiting period, which lasts 60 days in Texas, starts from the date the Petitioner files for divorce.
 If the Petitioner has been a victim of domestic violence, they may be able to waive the 60-day waiting period.

 If the spouses are working together, the Respondent can waive the service of process to get a quicker divorce.
-However, if the Respondent’s location is unknown and he/she cannot be found, the service of process can take longer.
-This can extend the timeline of a divorce.
+However, the service process can take longer if the Respondent’s location is unknown and he or she cannot be found.
+This issue can extend the timeline of a divorce.